 and so, are much faster at dispersing into new areas than the Queensland

 toads would be.

-Not too far away, Dr Sean Doody and his team from the University of Canberra have been examining the ecological impact of cane toads on aquatic predators on the Daly River.
+Not too far away, Dr Sean Doody and his team have been examining the ecological impact of cane toads on aquatic predators on the Daly River.
 Sean worked with Professor Arthur Georges, the pre-eminent Australian expert on freshwater turtles.
 Arthur began studying pignose turtles on the Daly River many years ago, providing a longterm background understanding of the area’s ecology – very much like the situation we have at Fogg Dam.
-That has made it much easier for Sean to document effects of cane toads on freshwater crocodiles and large varanid lizards (“goannas”) on the Daly.
+That made it much easier for Sean to document effects of cane toads on freshwater crocodiles and large varanid lizards (“goannas”) on the Daly.
 A bit further upstream, Mike Letnic from Sydney University has also examined impacts of cane toads on crocodiles, in collaboration with Jonno Webb and with Rick.

 Another really clever project on toads involves electronic listening posts that scientists from the University of Queensland (Professor Gordon Grigg), University of NSW (Dr Andrew Taylor) and University of Tasmania (Professor Hamish McCallum) set up in advance of the cane toad front.
 The electronic gadgetry inside the poles “listens” for frog and toad calls, and records where and when the calls are made.
 The idea was that by measuring calling activity of native frogs, any change in frog numbers due to toad invasion will be obvious.